deR1t/img2ascii/README.md

 ## TODO feature list:
 • Dithering

 • Text generator
-• Change the relative sizing to be a percent instead

 • Change the display font

 • Don't use textbox to display the text, use like skiasharp or something and draw it manually